-Variable Code Variable Capex and Opex Components labour deployment balances from the General Ledger.
-The "increase during the period in the discounted amount arising from the passage of time and the effect of any change in the discount rate" is not specifically disclosed in the statutory financial statements.
-For the EB RIN reporting purposes, this variable is based on inflation and discounting of the leave entitlements per the workings supporting employee benefits balances in the statutory financial statements, multiplied by the PP&E allocation rate and the Opex/Capex allocation rate based on labour deployment balance from the General Ledger.
-The amount for leave entitlements is the accrued leave balance per payroll records plus on-costs such as payroll tax, superannuation and workers' compensation.
-DOPEX0301-14F Provision for Redundancy Charged to other support cost directly, therefore 100% allocated to Opex.
-DOPEX0301-14G Provision for Circuit Breaker Replacements Charged to planned maintenance costs directly, therefore 100% allocated to Opex.
-DOPEX0301-14H Provision for Environmental Offsets Charged to Opex and Capex directly based on relevant components, not through overhead allocations.
-DOPEX0301-14I Provision for Other Charged to indirect expenditure and allocated to Opex and Capex through overhead allocations.
-DOPEX0301-14J Provision for Refund of Upfront Charges for Customer Requested (ACS) Work Neither Opex nor Capex.
+Variable Code Variable Capex and Opex Components compensation.
+DOPEX0301-14D Provision for Redundancy Charged to other support cost directly, therefore 100% allocated to Opex.
+DOPEX0301-14E Provision for Circuit Breaker Replacements Charged to planned maintenance costs directly, therefore 100% allocated to Opex.
+DOPEX0301-14F Provision for Environmental Offsets Charged to Opex and Capex directly based on relevant components, not through overhead allocations.
+DOPEX0301-14G Provision for Other Charged to indirect expenditure and allocated to Opex and Capex through overhead allocations.
+DOPEX0301-14H Provision for Refund of Upfront Charges for Customer Requested (ACS) Work Neither Opex nor Capex.
 This is related to revenue billings and has been reported in the EB RIN under Other Component.
-DOPEX0301-14K Provision for Overpaid Network Charges to be Refunded Neither Opex nor Capex.
+DOPEX0301-14I Provision for Overpaid Network Charges to be Refunded Neither Opex nor Capex.
 This is related to revenue billings and has been reported in the EB RIN under Other Component.